dancer1325/vuejs-docs-v3/src/guide/essentials/template-syntax.md

 ## Using JavaScript Expressions {#using-javascript-expressions}

-So far we've only been binding to simple property keys in our templates.
-But Vue actually supports the full power of JavaScript expressions inside all data bindings:
+So far we've only been binding to simple property keys in our templates
+* But Vue actually supports the full power of JavaScript expressions inside all data bindings:

 ```vue-html
 {{ number + 1 }}